 Finally, and as a counterpoint, special attention ought to be paid to some Central and Eastern European countries where investment needs are high but there are still some delays in the implementation of the plans and the flow of new funds into their economies.
 Given past problems of scarce absorption capacity and bankable projects, the role of international financial institutions such as the EBRD as well as the European Investment Bank and national promotional banks has become increasingly linked to the success of this new pan-European funding and policy initiative, at a scale unheard of in the history of the EU.

 This article is based on a panel discussion hosted by the LSE’s European Institute on 9 March 2022.
 A recording of the event is available here.

-Note: This article gives the views of the authors, not the position of EUROPP – European Politics and Policy or the London School of Economics.
+Note: This article represents the views of the authors and not those of EUROPP – European Politics and Policy, the London School of Economics, the European Bank for Reconstruction and Development or the National Institute of Economic and Social Research.
 Featured image credit: European Council